 The PLDC has a collaborative relationship with three committees, operationalized through participation by three ex-officio non-voting members of other committees who also sit on the PLDC, as noted within the below section.

 The PLDC has ten (10) voting members, including the chair who is selected from one of the categories of voting members below.
 The 10 voting committee members include:

-- Three (3) Fellows in good standing associated with the national specialty societies;
+- Three (3) Fellows of the Royal College associated with the national specialty societies;

 - Two (2) continuing medical education (CME)/continuing professional development (CPD) deans;

 - One (1) representative from postgraduate medical education (program director or postgraduate dean);